UPDATE 2-Japan's top banks lay out cost-cutting plans amid lending gloom

 Sato said Mizuho was not considering early retirement calls.

-Japan’s No. 2 lender Sumitomo Mitsui Financial Group (SMFG) plans to reduce workload that was equivalent to 4,000 workers by the end of March 2021, but CEO Takeshi Kunibe said the bank does not “mean to reduce 4,000 employees”.
+Japan’s No. 2 lender Sumitomo Mitsui Financial Group (SMFG) plans to reduce 4,000 workers’ worth workload by the end of March 2021, but CEO Takeshi Kunibe said the bank does not “mean to reduce 4,000 employees”.

 “Rather, we will transfer these people to our focus business areas,” he said at a briefing on Tuesday, after reporting a small 2.2 percent rise in quarterly profit, also aided by gains on sales of stock holdings.